Mixed-use tower proposed for downtown Harrisburg

 “In any city development it takes time to acquire the parcels, so we just recently acquired the old Rite Aid parcel here behind us and now we have a 20,000 square foot site,” Jones said.

-The 10 to 12 story building would have retail or a restaurant on the first floor, several floors of parking above, and possible residential use on the upper floors.
+The 10-12 story building would have retail or a restaurant on the first floor, several floors of parking above, and possible residential use on the upper floors.

 “(There) hasn’t been a new office building built in downtown since about 2008 and we think there’s a lot of interest in the market here, a lot of new companies that might want to come to Harrisburg,” Jones said. “(It) could create as many as 500 to 1,000 new jobs for the city.”